ClickHouse/ClickHouse/docs/en/sql-reference/functions/math-functions.md

 ## hypot(x, y) {#hypotxy}

-The [function](https://en.wikipedia.org/wiki/Hypot) is defined to calculate the length of the hypotenuse of a right-angle triangle.
-It was designed to avoid errors arising due to limited-precision calculations performed on computers.
-The function avoids problems that occur when squaring very large or very small numbers.
+Calculates the length of the hypotenuse of a right-angle triangle.
+The [function](https://en.wikipedia.org/wiki/Hypot) avoids problems that occur when squaring very large or very small numbers.

 **Syntax**